Cagliari is the capital of Sardinia and its largest city. Below see the historic temperature and precipitation charts for Cagliari, Italy.

 For a guide to the city, see Martha's Italy: Cagliari Travel Guide.

-You can use the box above to compare prices through various booking agencies for Caglari hotels and B&Bs.
+You can use the box on the right to compare prices through various booking agencies for Caglari hotels and B&Bs.

 Based in Cagliari, but willing to travel with you over the entire island of Sardinia, Paola Loi is our recommended guide, She can take you from the saffron fields to the lace makers, from the Romanesque churches to the fantastic festivals that you'll have to see to believe, including a sacred horse race called l'Ardia that makes the Palio di Siena look like child's play.